sushiyade/tp/docs/UserGuide.md

             <ul>
                 <li>For example: <code>John Doe</code> and <code>john doe</code> is ok but another <code>John Doe</code> is stricly not allowed.</li>
             </ul>
+        <li>Check the validity of your new contact!
+If a client is updated or deleted after it is used to create a Finance entry or Event, changes will be reflected in the Contacts tab but not the Finance or Event tabs.</li>
     </ul>
 </box>